 The texts, organized by their original publication history in Spanish, span Benedetti’s entire seven-decade career and 30 separate volumes of poetry.
 The theme of social justice runs throughout, as does the sense that poetry is a people’s art that should be easy for ordinary people to grasp—better to be scrawled on a highway overpass than to be locked in an ivory tower. funeral after funeral they came and went clinging to the hands of the survivors and so early on started learning about knocks at the door knots in the throat how they’d have to not cry be the outcasts at school —a stanza from “Childhoods” by Mario Benedetti, as translated by Louise B. Popkin However, Benedetti’s poetry is also about feelings.
 As Popkin notes, “the more introspective Benedetti bore eloquent, honest witness to his inner struggles, which are also ours.
 He was a committed writer in the fullest sense of the word: at his most political, he always spoke from his heart, as well as his intellect; at his most introspective, he was never purely self-referential.”

-Popkin, a widely published translator, faculty member in Spanish at Harvard’s Extension Division and close friend of Benedetti’s, began this anthology of 134 texts spanning Benedetti’s entire seven-decade career in close collaboration with the poet.
+Popkin, a widely published translator, and close friend of Benedetti’s, began this anthology of 134 texts spanning Benedetti’s entire seven-decade career in close collaboration with the poet.
 As the only translator of Benedetti’s poetry into English who worked directly with him, she has captured their meanings and his voice in language that faithfully approximates the original Spanish.